mpallocc/auto-go/README.md

 ## Citation

 If you use AutoGO in your research, please cite the following publication:
-I. Grassucci et al., "Auto-GO: Reproducible, Robust and High Quality Ontology Enrichment Visualizations," 2023 IEEE International Conference on Bioinformatics and Biomedicine (BIBM), Istanbul, Turkiye, 2023, pp. 3638-3641, doi: 10.1109/BIBM58861.2023.10385722.
+I. Grassucci et al., "Auto-GO: Reproducible, Robust and High Quality Ontology Enrichment Visualizations", 2023 IEEE International Conference on Bioinformatics and Biomedicine (BIBM), Istanbul, Turkiye, 2023, pp. 3638-3641, doi: 10.1109/BIBM58861.2023.10385722.